Wilmer Flores Player Props: Giants vs. Mets

 Mets Pitching Rankings

-- The 8.8 strikeouts per nine innings put together by the Mets pitching staff ranks 13th in the league.

-- The Mets' 4.57 team ERA ranks 25th across all league pitching staffs.
+- The Mets' 4.50 team ERA ranks 22nd among all MLB pitching staffs.

 © 2023 Data Skrive.
 All rights reserved.